 - Homestuck seems to have this at play, too; the Kids (and the Trolls) have both physical bodies (which lived on their home planet, prior to entering the Medium) and 'dream selves' (which lived on Prospit or Derse).
 Switching from physical to dream (or vice versa) requires that you fall asleep in order to wake up in the other mode.
 The waking part seems to happen quite quickly, so long as your dream self has awakened to begin with.

 - In El Goonish Shive the improbability of this trope is one of the first clues that Grace is not actually awake at the beginning of this strip as pointed out in this follow up strip.

 - In the Whateley Universe, it seems like Chaka and Bladedancer both have this, due to their Ki abilities.
-Both of them have roommmates who do not, and who gripe about it.
+Both of them have roommates who do not, and who gripe about it.

-- Played straight with Zuko in other times in the series.
-For instance, when falling asleep waiting for Iroh to finish a meeting, when the door opens, Zuko goes from asleep to battle ready in half a second.
+- Avatar: The Last Airbender: Played straight with Zuko at other times in the series.
+For instance, when falling asleep waiting for Iroh to finish a meeting, when the door opens, Zuko goes from asleep to battle-ready in half a second.
 (Of course, at that point he'd had a certain amount of need to develop the skill.)

 - Apparently Winston Churchill had the same knack as Elijah Wood, too.

 - During the peak of Kelsey Grammer's substance abuse problems, his costars in Cheers claimed he would be near catatonic between takes only to instantly spring to life and perform whenever someone called "Action".

 - Ditto for Danny Glover, according to his co-stars on the Lethal Weapon series.